AviatrixSystems/Docs/HowTos/UCC_Release_Notes.rst

 - **Aviatrix Gateway EBS Volume Encryption** allows you to encrypt the AWS gateway EBS volume after the gateway is launched.
 Learn more at this `link. <https://docs.aviatrix.com/HowTos/gateway.html#encrypt-ebs-volume>`_

 - **Connectivity test** From the Aviatrix Controller you can launch two test instances and run a connectivity test in under two minutes time.
 One use case is to test connectivity two Spoke VPCs attached to Aviatrix Transit Gateway or AWS Transit Gateway.
-To use, go to the Controller console, Troubleshoot -> Diag nostics -> Network Validation.
+To use, go to the Controller console, Troubleshoot -> Diagnostics -> Network Validation.

 4. Security
 -------------